itava0/itava0/README.md

 Software Developer
 ------------------

-I've been learning to code for 4 years, after switching careers.
+I've been coding for more than 4 years, after switching careers.
 I started with HTML, but have found a passion for React development.

 * 🌍  I'm based in Charlotte, NC
 * 🖥️  See my portfolio at [https://itavarez.com](http://itavarez.com)